 Damage Caused by Coup and Contrecoup Injury

 The human brain is made of soft tissue and is protected by the skull and surrounding spinal fluid.
 These structures are there to safeguard the delicate organ.
-When a person is struck in the head, or their head is slammed forward like in a car accident, the impact can cause the brain to move around .
-If the impact is great enough, the brain can slam forward into the skull, and sometimes even continue the momentum and slam into the opposite side.
-These are coup and contrecoup injuries described above.
-When this happens, bruising, damage to the blood vessels, and injury to the nerves has occurred; this is called a concussion.
+When a person is struck in the head, or their head is slammed forward like in a car accident, the impact can cause the brain to move around.
+If the impact is great enough, the brain can slam forward into the skull, and if the momentum continues, it can slam back into the opposite side of the skull.
+Think about it like water sloshing in a bucket.
+Once it hits the side of the bucket, the momentum carries it back in the other direction.

-Concussions are often categorized as a mild traumatic brain injury, but that just means they aren’t necessarily life threatening.
-This doesn’t mean that they aren’t painful and don’t disrupt ones life.
+Concussions are often categorized as mild traumatic brain injury, but that just means they aren’t necessarily life-threatening.
+This doesn’t mean that they aren’t painful and don’t disrupt one’s life.
 After a concussion, your brain doesn’t function normally.
 This can cause a loss of vision, nausea, loss of balance, confusion, and unconsciousness.

 Because a concussion, by definition, is a bruised or damaged brain, they are strongly related to coup contrecoup injury.